+The gemstone that is said to represent luxury, Venus, and Aphrodite is the decadent diamond, which most often adorns Queen Elizabeth's crown or even Queen Elizabeth's jewelry.
 The diamond, hailed as one of the most precious and expensive gemstones known to man, is a staple of royal family jewelry.
 When it comes to the Crown Jewels, the scintillating sparkle of brilliant cut diamonds in the famed Cambridge Lover's knot tiara is a hot favorite among 40 bejeweled tiaras among Queen Elizabeth's jewelry.

 Queen Alexandra's Kokoshnik tiara, Girls of Great Britain and Ireland tiara, Queen Mary's Boucheron Loop tiara, and Cartier's Halo tiara are among the 40 crowns, tiaras, and diadems in the royal collection.
 The State diadem created in 1820 is also a majestic tiara worth mentioning.
 It was created for King George IV coronation.
 The king was Queen Victoria’s uncle.